Tzeli Hadjidimitriou

+Hadjidimitriou’s photographic books, such as In Communion With Stone (2009) and 39 Coffee Houses and a Barber’s Shop (1997), document vanishing traditions.
+She is the author of A Girl’s Guide to Lesbos (2012), the first travel guide to highlight the island’s lesbian cultural history.

 Biography

 Tzeli Hadjidimitriou was born in Mytilene, Lesbos in 1962.
 Her ancestry goes back to immigrants from the Asia Minor, in a town near today's Ismir.
-Since 1986, she holds a degree in Economics from the University of Thessaloniki.
-In 1984, she received a diploma in Italian Language and Culture from the Istituto Italiano di Cultura in Thessaloníki and in 1986, followed with a master from Casa d'Italia in Athens making her an official translator for the Italian language (Greek-Italian).
-In 1986, she moved to Rome where she studied for two years Direction of Photography for the Cinema followed in 1985, by different seminars on cinema taught by Michelangelo Antonioni.
-The seminar attendance was sponsored by the Università Cattolica del Sacro Cuore in Milan.
-Back in Greece in 1988, she completed successfully the first course offered in Greece for film editing run in collaboration with the ERT.
+She holds a degree in Economics from the University of Thessaloniki (1986) and a diploma in Italian Language and Culture from the Istituto Italiano di Cultura in Thessaloníki (1984).
+In 1986, she earned a master's qualification from Casa d'Italia in Athens, becoming an official translator for Italian (Greek-Italian).

+Hadjidimitriou pursued studies in Rome in the field of Direction of Photography for Cinema (1986–1988).
+She attended cinema seminars taught by Michelangelo Antonioni, sponsored by the Università Cattolica del Sacro Cuore in Milan.
+Upon returning to Greece in 1988, the first course offered in Greece for film editing run in collaboration with ERT.